 1. Go lyric-less

 Classical music ranks high for boosting productivity, mostly because it doesn’t have lyrics.
 Your brain doesn’t expend cognitive resources trying to make sense of what’s being said.
 This is particularly important if you’re writing in any capacity, as the lyrics of what you’re listening to could find their way into that email, blog post, or speech.
-If classical isn’t your style, consider listening to acoustic Spanish guitar or house music — keep it ambient.
+If classical isn’t your style, consider listening to acoustic Spanish guitar or instrumental soundtracks.

 2. Try foreign music